General Logistics Systems Czech Republic, s.r.o.

 9.4.1.
 Services compose of: acceptance of parcels handed over at a GLS Depot, in a parcel sorting plant or at the site designated by the Client, collection and carriage of parcels to the Addressee, solely carriage paid to.
 GLS primarily executes the instructions of the Client, and undertakes to forward the parcel, costs of which are borne by the Client.

 9.4.4.
-If the fi rst delivery attempt is unsuccessful, the second delivery attempt is included in the service.
-If the fi rst delivery attempt fails due to an incorrect address or other circumstances which can be corrected by the Client, GLS will call upon the Client to make the correction.
-If the second (third with the FlexDeliveryService) attempt is also unsuccessful, the parcel will be returned to the Sender.
-Any undeliverable parcels are stored by GLS for up to 5 working days (or for up to 10 working days if the Addressee has indicated being on holiday), after which the parcels are returned to the Sender, without any other notifi cation.
+If the first delivery attempt is unsuccessful, the second delivery attempt is included in the service.
+If the first delivery attempt fails due to an incorrect address or other circumstances which can be corrected by the Client, GLS will call upon the Client to make the correction.
+If the second (third with the FlexDeliveryService) attempt is also unsuccessful, the parcel will be returned to the Client.
+Any undeliverable parcels are stored by GLS for up to 5 working days (or for up to 10 working days if the Addressee has indicated being on holiday), after which the parcels are returned to the Client, without any separate notification.
 If the Addressee refuses to accept the parcel, or if the Client requires transport to be cancelled, the second delivery attempt is not performed, and the parcel is automatically returned to the Sender.

 10. Parcel forwarding fee, reimbursement of costs

-10.1 GLS and the Client have, under the Parcel Forwarding Contract and any amendments thereto, agreed upon the prices.
-(The contract is also to be deemed concluded if the Off er has been accepted either verbally or in writing, or if consuming of the service has commenced.)
+10.1 GLS and the Client shall, under the Parcel Forwarding Contract and any amendments thereto, agree upon the prices (the contract is also to be deemed concluded if the Offer has been accepted either verbally or in writing, or if consuming of the service has commenced).
 The prices are based on a volume weight assumption of 1m3 = min.
 300 kg.

-10.2 The payment of returned goods, redirected parcels and goods of unusual sizes from the Client is settled in accordance with the currently valid price list.
+10.2 The payment of returned goods, redirected parcels and goods of unusual sizes from the Client are settled in accordance with the currently valid price list.